Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/luis-concept-data-alteration.md

 [!INCLUDE [Not supported in V3 API prediction endpoint](./includes/v2-support-only.md)]

-O LUIS [verificação ortográfica do Bing usa a API v7](../Bing-Spell-Check/overview.md) para corrigir erros de ortografia no expressão.
+Utiliza o LUIS [Bing ortográfica verificar a API V7](../Bing-Spell-Check/overview.md) para corrigir erros ortográficos na expressão.
 LUIS tem a chave associada esse serviço.
-Crie a chave e, em seguida, adicione a chave como um parâmetro QueryString no [ponto de extremidade](https://go.microsoft.com/fwlink/?linkid=2092356).
+Criar a chave, em seguida, adicione a chave como um parâmetro de cadeia de consulta no [ponto final](https://go.microsoft.com/fwlink/?linkid=2092356).

 <!--
 You can also correct spelling errors in the **Test** panel by [entering the key](luis-interactive-test.md#view-bing-spell-check-corrections-in-test-panel).
 The key is kept as a session variable in the browser for the Test panel.
 Add the key to the Test panel in each browser session you want spelling corrected.